rjbrown57/binman/Readme.md

 - repo: rjbrown57/binman
 ```

 metrics are exposed in the format `binman_release{latest="true",repo="rjbrown57/binman",version="v0.8.0"} 0`.
 Keep in mind github api limits when configuring how often binman checks for new assets.
 An example helm chart is provided [here for running in k8s](charts/binman/)

 ## Direct Repo sync

-Binman can be used to grab a specifc repository with the syntax `binman get rjbrown57/binman`
+Binman can be used to grab a specific repository with the syntax `binman get rjbrown57/binman`

 ## Using "ghcr.io/rjbrown57/binman:latest" container image